Meet the Team

 Staff/Advisors

-Gretchen Van Ness, Executive Director
+Executive Director

 Gretchen Van Ness is a civil rights attorney and past president of the Women’s Bar Association of Massachusetts and Hyde Jackson Square Main Street.
 Honored as a Best of Boston lawyer and Super Lawyer and recognized as one of Boston's top LGBT leaders by Boston Magazine, Gretchen has decades of experience in community activism and representing and advocating for the LGBTQ community.
 She has written and lectured on topics ranging from equal marriage to small law firm practice.
 Gretchen lives in Hyde Park with her spouse Sharon.

-Isabelle Thibault Headshot
+• Isabelle Thibault

-Isabelle Thibault has a background in the fields of education and mental health, working in elementary schools, high schools and treatment centers.
+Isabelle Thibault has a background in the fields of education and mental health, working in elementary schools, high schools, and treatment centers.
 In addition, she is experienced in recruitment and career development, connecting people with meaningful work opportunities and exploration opportunities throughout New England.
-Isabelle has completed a death doula course and is passionate about end-of-life planning and care, ensuring that all people - especially those marginalized by oppressive systems - are able to live and die with dignity.
+Isabelle has completed a death doula course and is passionate about end-of-life planning and care, ensuring that all people - especially those marginalized by oppressive systems - are able to live and die with dignity

 Jessica Abeita, MPH is trained in public health with a focus on Maternal and Child health.
 She spent many years working in public health, focused on cancer prevention and early detection with national non-profits and at Dana-Farber Cancer Institute.
 Most recently, she worked as a consultant with the National LGBT Cancer Network.
 She is excited to continue to contribute in a meaningful way to the LGBTQ+ community.
 Jessica is a member of Laguna Pueblo and a current resident of Roslindale where she lives with her wife and two young children.

-Dr. Kristen Porter Headshot
+• Kristen Porter

-Kristen Porter, Gerontology Advisor
+Gerontology Advisor

 Kristen Porter, PhD, MS, MAc, LAc celebrates thirty years of leadership, advocacy, and service in the LGBTQ arena as a clinician, former healthcare nonprofit executive director, social entrepreneur, and gerontologist.
 Her research on resilience in LGBTQ older adults, and those aging with HIV, has been published in numerous peer-review journals including The Journals of Gerontology, The Gerontologist, Research on Aging, Journal of Applied Gerontology, Journal of Aging and Health, and the Journal of Religion, Spirituality & Aging.
 She has been an invited speaker throughout the U.S. and in countries spanning six continents.
 Dr. Porter is a visiting fellow at the John W. McCormack Graduate School of Policy and Global Studies, Department of Gerontology, at the University of Massachusetts Boston and is an advisor to NHAHA’s Diversity, Equity, and Inclusion (DEI) Committee and to LGBTQ Senior Housing.